unccd/Prais4-reporting-manual/SO3.md

 3. **Derive the DVI components**: the aggregated values for each of the three DVI components are calculated as the arithmetic mean of the normalized factors.

-4. **Calculate the DVI**: the three components – social, economic and infrastructural – derived in the previous steps are used to produce the annual DVI values by calculating their mean value.
+4. **Calculate the DVI**: the three components – social, economic and infrastructural – derived in the previous steps are used to produce the annual DVI values by calculating their arithmetic mean value.

 5. **Verify the results**: aware of the fact that the DVI method has not yet been validated at the local or national scale, Parties should verify the appropriateness of the default factors and add relevant ones as needed before officially submitting estimates for UNCCD reporting.